aaronn/ANBlurredTableView/Readme.md

 # ANBlurredTableView

 ANBlurredTableView is a simple UITableView subclass for blurring and tinting a background image on scroll.
-(Wait for the huge 10MB .gif to load!)

 **Supports:**
 - Blur-out on scroll down, blur-in on scroll up.